red-kite-solutions/stalker/docs/subscriptions.md

 A subscription can belong to a company, in which case, they will only take effect on the mentionned company.
 If a company is not specified for a subscription, it will take effect on all the companies.

+Some subscriptions come built-in Stalker.
+These subscriptions are marked as such, but they can still be modified by the users.
+When a built-in subscription is altered, it can be reverted back to its original state.
+Built-in subscriptions can even be deleted, but be sure to know what you are doing.

 A subscription is written in `yaml` format in the front-end.
 The company for which to apply the subscription can also be chosen using the dropdown menu.

 > A subscription belongning to a company will be deleted automatically if the company is deleted.